Rhode Island: Origins

-Changes to the name
+2020 change

 The first English settlement in Rhode Island was the town of Providence, which the Narragansett granted to Roger Williams in 1636.
 At that time, Williams obtained no permission from the English crown, as he believed the English had no legitimate claim on Narragansett and Wampanoag territory.
 Williams traveled to London in 1643, during the English Civil War, to obtain legal recognition of the new settlements.
-A Patent was granted to "the incorporation of Providence Plantations in Narragansett Bay in New England” by the Parliamentary committee on Foreign Plantations.
+A Patent was granted to "the incorporation of Providence Plantations in Narragansett Bay in New England" by the Parliamentary committee on Foreign Plantations.
 After the English Civil war, a Royal Charter was granted in 1663, giving the colony an official name of the "Governor and Company of the English Colony of Rhode Island and Providence Plantations, in New England, in America."
 Following the American Revolution, in 1790 the new state incorporated as the "State of Rhode Island and Providence Plantations".
 However, as matter of convenience, the state came to be commonly known as simply "Rhode Island".

 The word plantation in the state's name became a contested issue during the 20th century and the increased awareness of slavery and its role in early Rhode Island history.
 The General Assembly voted in 2009 to hold a referendum in November 2010 on removing "and Providence Plantations" from the official name.
 Advocates for excising plantation argued that the word symbolized a legacy of disenfranchisement for many Rhode Islanders, as well as the proliferation of slavery in the colonies and in the post-colonial United States.
 Advocates for retaining the name argued that plantation was simply an archaic synonym for colony and bore no relation to slavery.
 The people voted overwhelmingly (78% to 22%) to retain the entire original name.

-In June 2020, State Senator Harold Metts introduced a resolution for another ballot referendum on the subject, saying, "Whatever the meaning of the term 'plantations' in the context of Rhode Island's history, it carries a horrific connotation when considering the tragic and racist history of our nation."
+In June 2020, state senator Harold Metts introduced a resolution for another ballot referendum on the subject, saying, "Whatever the meaning of the term 'plantations' in the context of Rhode Island's history, it carries a horrific connotation when considering the tragic and racist history of our nation."
 Governor Gina Raimondo issued an executive order to remove the phrase from a range of official documents and state websites.
 In July, amidst the George Floyd protests and nationwide calls to address systemic racism, the resolution referring the question to the voters was passed by both houses of the Rhode Island General Assembly: 69–1 in the House of Representatives, and 35–0 in the Senate.
 The change was then approved by voters 52.8% to 47.2% as part of the 2020 United States elections, taking effect in November 2020 upon certification of the results.